 Innovation is at the heart of The Helmsman Project.
 In line with this focus, we recently held a panel discussion on ‘Innovation in the workplace’ featuring three world leaders in technology: Atlassian, Amazon Web Services and Rackspace.
 It might be surprising to hear that the main topic discussed wasn't technology...Read more

 We are so fortunate at The Helmsman Project to work with a group of dedicated, professional and skilled volunteers.
 In this blog, we speak to Corinne O’Sullivan, one of our amazing volunteers, on why she loves sharing her time and talent to helping The Helmsman Project.

 The Helmsman Project celebrated four years of operations last month, a milestone to which more than 120 volunteers have contributed and which has impacted just over 300 young lives.
 It has been no small feat - hope, self-regulation and resilience have been essential ingredients to our progress.

 The Helmsman Project is an innovative blend of developmental coaching and adventure education targeted toward Year 9 students who are at risk of not fulfilling their potential.
-These students are drawn from schools located in communities affected by disadvantage.
 At its essence, the program seeks to help the students take bigger perspectives on themselves, others and the world.
 By doing this we help them build hope, self-regulation and resilience.Read more

 For a community like mine, the Helmsman Project provided opportunities for learning and growth that go beyond what we can deliver at school or at home.
 This wonderful program unearths hidden strengths and talents, which my students will take with them into their adult lives.Read more